 Facebook : https://www.facebook.com/SquidJiggingTGG

-Looking at the hardship and struggle of fisherman, we have started appreciating our life more after this trip.
+Looking at the hardship and struggle of the fishermen, we have started appreciating our life more after this trip.

 Have something you would like to share?